 Simon’s mother-in-law was in bed with a fever, and they immediately told Jesus about her.
 31 So he went to her, took her hand and helped her up.
 The fever left her and she began to wait on them.

-While not as spectacular as the parting of the Red Sea (Exodus 14:13-41), this is a miracle because it cannot be explained away by a skeptic on natural grounds: One moment this woman was bed-ridden with a fever, but once Jesus ministers to her she’s immediately healed and proceeds to wait on visitors.
+While not as spectacular as the parting of the Red Sea (Exodus 14:13-41), this is a miracle because it cannot be explained away by a skeptic on natural grounds: One moment this woman was bed-ridden with a fever, but when Jesus ministered to her she was immediately healed and proceeded to wait on visitors.